solliancenet/azure-synapse-analytics-workshop-400/day-02/lab05-security.md

     ![On the SQL Pool Transparent Data Encryption screen, the Data Encryption toggle is set to the ON position and the Save button is highlighted in the toolbar.](media/lab5_sqlpoolenabletdeform.png)

-When provisioning new users to the workspace, in addition to adding them to one our workspace security groups, they can also be added with direct user access to the SQL pools.
+When provisioning new users to the workspace, in addition to adding them to one of the workspace security groups, they can also be added with direct user access to the SQL pools.
 You have the ability to manually add users to SQL databases on a per database basis.
 If a user needs to be added to multiple databases, these steps must be repeated for each one.

 1. In **Azure Synapse Studio**, select **Develop** from the left menu.